jacoborus/boxes/README.md

 Create and return a new store from a given object or array (`initialState`).

 A store is a box with a independent history.
-Stores has same properties as boxes plus `prevState` and `nextState`
+Stores has same properties as boxes plus `prevState` and `nextState`.
+All boxes inside a store will share same history line

 ```js
 let scope = {o: {a: 1, b: 2}}